Incentive Pareto Efficiency in Monopoly Insurance Markets with Adverse Selection: Abstract

 \section{Abstract}

 We study a monopolistic insurance market with hidden information, where the agent's type $\theta$ is private information that is unobservable to the insurer, and it is drawn from a continuum of types.
 The hidden type affects both the loss distribution and the risk attitude of the agent.
-Within this framework, we show that a menu of contracts is incentive efficient if and only if it maximizes social welfare, subject to incentive compatibility and individual rationality constraints.
-This equivalence holds for general concave utility functionals.
-In the special case of Yaari Dual Utility, we provide a semi-explicit characterization of optimal incentive-efficient menus of contracts.
+Within this framework, we show that a menu of contracts is incentive efficient if it maximizes social welfare function, subject to incentive compatibility and individual rationality constraints.
+This holds for general utility functionals.
+In the special case of Yaari Dual Utility, we provide two partial converse statements to this result, and we give a semi-explicit characterization of optimal solutions to the social welfare maximization problem.
 We do this under two different settings: (i) the first assumes that types are ordered in a way such that larger values of $\theta$ correspond to more risk-averse types who face stochastically larger losses; whereas (ii) the second assumes that larger values of $\theta$ correspond to less risk-averse types who face stochastically larger losses.
-In both settings, the structure of optimal incentive-efficient menus of contracts depends on the level of the social welfare weight.
-Moreover, at the optimum, higher types receive greater coverage in exchange for higher premia.
-Additionally, optimal menus leave the lowest type indifferent, with the insurer absorbing all surplus from the lowest type; and they exhibit efficiency at the top, that is, the highest type receives full coverage.
+In both settings, the structure of optimal menus of contracts depends on the level of the social welfare weight, and we examine several properties thereof.